AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 - The GUI can display 2 alternative list views: member list view and subcommittee list view.
   Certain commands can be run only in member list view, or only in subcommittee list view.
-  The required list view, if any, will be stated in "Required view" under the command format.
+In such cases, the user can use `list` to switch to the member list view and `list-sc` to switch to the subcommittee list view.

 - In the **member list view**, each member card shows their name, phone number, email, roles, and subcommittee.
   - If a member **has a subcommittee assigned**, it will be displayed in **bold text**.